-- a) In the first request from the UE to the BSF, the UE shall include the private user identity IMPI in the "username" parameter of the Authorization header of HTTP request. - b) In the message from the BSF to the UE, the BSF shall include bootstrapping transaction identifier (B-TID) and the key lifetime to an XML document in the HTTP response payload.
+- a) In the initial request from the UE to the BSF, the UE shall include Authorization header with following parameters: - the username directive, set to the value of the private user identity; - the realm directive, set to the BSF address derived from the IMPI or IMSI according to 3GPP TS 23.003 [7]; - the uri directive, set to either absoluteURL "http://<BSF address>/" or abs_path "/", and which one is used is specified in RFC 2617 [9]; - the nonce directive, set to an empty value; and - the response directive, set to an empty value; - b) In the challenge response from the BSF to the UE, the BSF shall include parameters to WWW-Authenticate header as specified in RFC 3310 [6] with following clarifications: - the realm directive, set to the BSF address derived from the IMPI or IMSI according to 3GPP TS 23.003 [7]; - c) In the message from the BSF to the UE, the BSF shall include bootstrapping transaction identifier (B-TID) and the key lifetime to an XML document in the HTTP response payload.
 The BSF may also include additional server specific data to the XML document.
-The XML schema definition of this XML document is given in Annex C. - c) When responding to a challenge from the BSF, the UE shall include an Authorization header containing a realm directive set to the value as received in the realm directive in the WWW-Authenticate header. - d) Authentication-Info header shall be included into the subsequent HTTP response after the BSF concluded that the UE has been authenticated.
+The XML schema definition of this XML document is given in Annex C. - d) When responding to a challenge from the BSF, the UE shall include an Authorization header containing a realm directive set to the value as received in the realm directive in the WWW-Authenticate header. - e) Authentication-Info header shall be included into the subsequent HTTP response after the BSF concluded that the UE has been authenticated.
 Authentication-Info header shall include the "rspauth" parameter.